 Contributions by employers are required to fund any going concern deficits over 15 years.
+Effective the next filed funding valuation, the new rules will require funding of any going concern deficit over 10 years, as well as requiring the funding of a Provision for Adverse Deviation.
 These special payment contributions are in addition to regular current service contributions.

 Contributions by employers are required to fund any solvency deficits over 5 years.
+Effective the next filed valuation, the new rules will only require the funding of solvency deficiency to that level that the Plan would be 85% funded on a solvency basis.
 These special payment contributions are in addition to regular current service contributions.
-(The Province of Ontario has established a temporary solvency funding relief program has made provisions to vary this requirement - described later in this section).
+(The Province of Ontario has established a temporary solvency funding relief program which has made provisions to vary this requirement - described later in this section).